AndyShiue/Ende-readme/README.md

 pub impl(auto) strLike(self : String) -> StrLike = ...
 ```

-Auto `impl`s could be inserted at any node in the term AST if the expected type doesn't match the actual type, so if a term `str` occurs in the source code, it could possibly be transformed to `str#strLike()` anywhere.
+Auto `impl`s could be inserted at any node in the AST of a term if the expected type doesn't match the actual type, so if a term `str` occurs in the source code, it could possibly be transformed to `str#strLike()` anywhere.
 Auto `impl`s wouldn't be inserted more than once at a particular node, however, which means the following code doesn't type check.

 ```